Take action

 No one should be punished for wanting to be free

-The North Korean people face a brutal and repressive government that isolates them from the world and denies their most basic human rights, and conditions have worsened in the era of COVID-19.
+The North Korean people face a brutal and repressive government that isolates them from the world and denies their most basic human rights.
 Tell Congress and the US government you stand with the North Korean people.

 Take action now